AdobeDocs/audience-manager.it-IT/help/using/integration/sending-audience-data/real-time-data-integration/real-time-data-transfer.md

 ---

-# Inserimento dati in tempo reale {#real-time-inbound-data-ingestion}
+# Real-Time Inbound Data Ingestion {#real-time-inbound-data-ingestion}

-Il processo di assimilazione in tempo reale in tempo reale utilizza una serie di `HTTP` richieste dal browser di un utente per trasmettere dati ad Audience Manager.
+The real-time inbound data ingestion process uses a series of `HTTP` requests from a user's browser to pass in data to Audience Manager.

 <!-- c_rt_inbound_real_time.xml -->

 I dati in entrata devono essere formattati come coppie chiave-valore denominate segnali.
-In genere, ogni segnale viene mappato su un segmento creato o gestito tramite l&#39;interfaccia utente o [!DNL API].
+Typically, each signal is mapped to a segment created or managed through the user interface or [!DNL API].

-## Parametri stringa URL e sintassi {#url-string-syntax}
+## URL String Parameters and Syntax {#url-string-syntax}

-Il [!DNL URL] trasferimento di dati in entrata deve contenere le variabili descritte di seguito.
-Ricorda di [creare caratteristiche](../../../features/traits/create-onboarded-rule-based-traits.md) e una struttura [di cartelle](../../../features/traits/trait-storage.md#create-trait-storage-folder) nell&#39; [!DNL Audience Manager] interfaccia utente prima di impostare trasferimenti di dati in tempo reale.
+The [!DNL URL] for an inbound data transfer should contain the variables described below.
+Remember to [create traits](../../../features/traits/create-onboarded-rule-based-traits.md) and a [folder structure](../../../features/traits/trait-storage.md#create-trait-storage-folder) in the [!DNL Audience Manager] UI before setting up real-time data transfers.

 >[!NOTE]
 >